The Prime Rate in Canada

 Variable rate mortgages are directly tied to the prime rate.
 When the prime rate goes up, so does the interest rate on a variable rate mortgage.
 Conversely, when the prime rate goes down, so does the interest rate on a variable rate mortgage.
 This means that borrowers with variable rate mortgages are exposed to interest rate risk, as the cost of their mortgage will increase if the prime rate increases.

 The margin relative to the prime rate depends on market conditions, the risk profile of the borrower and the costs of lending.
-When market conditions are positive, the margin for the best borrowers can be as much as minus 1.50%.
-When market conditions worsen, that margin can be as small as 0.25% to 0.50%.
+When market conditions are positive, the margin for the best borrowers can be more than 1.00%.
+When market conditions are weaker, that margin can be as small as 0.25% to 0.50%.

 The prime rate is usually the same for all banks.
 They will use their prime rate for pricing variable rate mortgages and the competitive difference in rate between the banks is the margin below the prime rate that they offer.
 However, there is one bank that does things differently.
 TD Bank uses a prime rate for mortgage lending that is equal to their prime rate plus 0.15%.
 They have been doing this since 2016.
 Borrowers should note this since TD needs to offer a larger margin discount to their prime rate to get you to the same rate being offered by other lenders.